LohithAmal/Node.js/readme.md

 * Cleaning up and optimizing code

 * Using the Internet of Things (IoT), such as controlling a thermostat or lights in a house

+* Node.js, also known simply as Node, is a versatile runtime environment used to develop many types of projects, including build tools like document generators, servers that host websites or databases, and chat rooms.